 When you connect with your business partners or intermediaries, you’re investing a lot of money into these business relationships.
-You create incentive programs and sales plan and train employees on sales management.
+You create incentive programs and sales plans and train employees in sales management.

 Obviously, your end goal is to actually get your business partner or intermediaries to want to sell your product.
 You want your business to be top of mind when intermediaries connect with end customers.
 But how can you create a powerful business relationship?
 How can you get committed partnerships?